ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

 ## Configuration options (in `$yourapp/ui5.yaml`)

+The following configuration options are relevant for the `task` and the `middleware`:

 - *verbose*: `boolean`
   Enables verbose logging (defaults to `false`)
   &nbsp;

+- *skipCache*: `boolean` *experimental feature*
+  For development scenarios, the module cache can be disabled by setting this option to true.
+Normally, if a module changes (e.g. bundledefs), this change is detected and the bundle is recreated.
+This just forces the regeneration always (defaults to `false`)
+  &nbsp;

+- *keepDynamicImports*: `String[]` *experimental feature* An arrays of NPM package names for which the dynamic imports with a generic target module (e.g. `import(anyUrl)`) will not be converted into a `require` based polyfill.
+This experimental feature is useful in scenarios loading ES modules dynamically from generic URLs.
+All dynamic imports resolving a concrete module (e.g. `import("jspdf")`) will be converted into chunks and loaded with a `require` call.
+  &nbsp;

+The following configuration options are just relevant for the `task`:

 - *prependPathMappings*: `boolean`
   Prepends the path mappings for the UI5 loader to the `Component.js` which allows to run the Component using 3rd party modules in e.g. Fiori launchpad environments (defaults to `false`)